skx/tunneller/README.md

 See the [apache2](apache2) folder for documentation on how to setup an encrypted websocket.

+## Usage with docker

+### Build the image

+Use `docker build --tag=tunneller .` to build the image under the `tunneller:latest` tag.

+### Run the server

+Use `docker run --publish 8080:8080 --name tunneller tunneller` on your server by replacing to run the image as server.

+To run the image and expose a specific port, use your desired port intead of `8080`.

+### Run the client

+To run the client, you need to give it access to the host network.
+Run it by running `docker run --network host --name tunneller-client tunneller client -expose 8080`.
+Replace `8080` by the port number you want to expose.

 ## Github Setup

 This repository is configured to run tests upon every commit, and when